Last week .. in double Dutch or Danish

 But local residents are overwhelmingly pleased that there are 15,000 fewer vehicles every day clogging their streets with noise and pollution.

 So: who gets to decide how a road should function?
-And how much weight should belong to the people who live closest to it?
+And how much weight should be given to the opinion of people who live closest to it?

-A follow-up chat with Nick Maini also reminded me to read footnotes properly.
+A follow-up chat with Nick Maini at the Bridge also reminded me to read footnotes closely.
 His post, Where did 25,000 vehicles go?, remains the clearest single account of the Hammersmith Bridge story I’ve seen online.
-But I’d missed something important: he references a 3-tonne weight limit when discussing possible “people mover” options.
-The stabilised bridge limit is actually 1.5 tonnes at present.
+But I’d missed something important: he references a 3-tonne weight limit when discussing possible ‘people mover’ options in future.
+The stabilised bridge limit is actually 1.5-tonne at present.
 As Maini notes here, the 3-tonne figure depends on a further review:

 Following the Stabilisation Works, consideration will be given to the interim reopening of the road carriageway to special vehicle(s) which, at the time of writing, would be restricted to 3T GVW.